s541910/ConnectCompany-GDP1/Proposal.md

 - When ever the users, customers and organizations fails to communicate with the development team.
 The development team will clarify the goals limitations and essential factors to overcome the issues with them.
 - The performance requirements will occur at any time, the software development team will receive , prioritize and assimilate those requirements without any distruption.

+## Other requirements :
+i)	There should be separate accounts for admin and members such that no member can access the database and only admin has the rights to update the database. ii)	User should be able to receive notifications whenever they have registered for an event iii)	This application needs to handle different users at a time who are registering for the same event

 ## User interface sketches

 ![](GDP%20Images/ConnectCompany02.jpeg)